pilotmoon/popclipweb/site/beta.md

 # PopClip Beta

-Anyone is welcome to use the beta release, which is a preview of the next version of PopClip.
+Anyone is welcome to use the beta release, a preview of the next version of PopClip.
 The beta release is more likely to contain bugs.
 Please report any issues you find.

 :::tip Beta access for Mac App Store and Setapp customers